Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 There are many make or break decisions in business.
 This is one of them.

-The thing is, I can’t give you a cut and dry answer.
+The thing is, we can’t give you a cut and dry answer.

 The nature of your business matters.
 So does the audience you wish to target.

-What I will do instead is give you a method for figuring this out for yourself.
+What we will do instead is give you a method for figuring this out for yourself.